hathibelagal-dev/instantpolyglot/docs/eng/Portuguese.md

 | 3rd pl. masc. | eles | os | lhes |
 | 3rd pl. fem. | elas | as | lhes |

-Note: In Brazil, "tu" is rarely used except in some regions, and "vós" is archaic.
+Note: In Brazil, “tu” is rarely used except in some regions, and “vós” is archaic.

 Possessive pronouns: